Dark Paradise: Critical reception

 The song garnered mixed reviews from critics.
 Most critical reviews came from the melodramatic tone of the song, along with the lyrical content and repetitive production.
 Billboard gave the song a negative review, saying that "fatigue sets in" when this song comes up on the album, and that the song "would be a subpar ballad for Del Rey" even if she had never released "Blue Jeans" or "Video Games".
-Jaime Gill from BBC Music used the song as an example as why "Born to Die" isn't perfect, saying that "it slumps slightly towards the end, and the glossy trip-hop production grows wearying on lesser [G]othic melodramas like Dark Paradise."
-David Edwards from Drowned in Sound said along with "Carmen" that they weren't the best tracks on the album, saying "The dreary fallen angel whimsy of ‘Carmen’ sums up precisely the unfocused drift that critics often use to malign her and on songs such as ‘Dark Paradise’, the caricature extends beyond our empathy."
+Jaime Gill from BBC Music used the song as an example as why Born to Die isn't perfect, saying that "it slumps slightly towards the end, and the glossy trip-hop production grows wearying on lesser [G]othic melodramas like 'Dark Paradise'."
+David Edwards from Drowned in Sound said along with "Carmen" that they weren't the best tracks on the album, saying, "The dreary fallen angel whimsy of 'Carmen' sums up precisely the unfocused drift that critics often use to malign her and on songs such as 'Dark Paradise', the caricature extends beyond our empathy."

 On the other hand, many critics believed that the criticism towards the song attracted it as a standout towards the album.
 Los Angeles Times named it among the best tracks on the album along with "Video Games" and "Summertime Sadness".
-MuuMuse highlighted the album as a standout, saying "Yet beneath the song’s gothic exterior lies an deeply romantic sentiment, suggesting that love trumps all circumstances–even death [...]"
+MuuMuse highlighted the album as a standout, saying "Yet beneath the song's gothic exterior lies an deeply romantic sentiment, suggesting that love trumps all circumstances—even death [...]"

+Rolling Stone magazine ranked it 46th in their list of 50 best Lana Del Rey songs, and said although it was the album's weakest single, the song was a "Tumblr-era earworm".
+Similarly, Alexis Petridis of The Guardian said the melodies of "Dark Paradise" effortlessly "sweep the listener along with them."
+Billboard said the melodies were reminiscent of Madonna's sound in the late 1980s and called the song a "subpar ballad".